 Data Rates: 600 Mbps maximum, but 150–200 Mbps is more typical, depending on the channel frequency used and the number of antennas (latest 802.11-ac standard should offer 500 Mbps to 1 Gbps)

 This is a very new IP-based networking protocol for internet of things companies working in home automation.
 Though it’s similar to 6LowPAN, it is primarily designed to complement WiFi.
 Essentially, it recognizes that despite being good for many consumer devices, WiFi has limitations for use in a home automation setup.

 Standard: Thread, based on IEEE802.15.4 and 6LowPAN

 Data Rates: N/A

 GSM/3G/4G capabilities can be used with applications that need to operate over long distances.
 While cellular, especially 4G, is capable of sending high quantities of data, the expense and power consumption can be too high.
-However, internet of things software companies have found it ideal for sensor-based projects that send very low amounts of data over the internet.
+However, internet of things development companies have found it ideal for sensor-based projects that send very low amounts of data over the internet.